 Three phases of hair growth

-Before we dive into the specifics of COVID impact on your hair, here is a reminder how your hair cycle usually operates.
+Before we dive into the specifics of COVID's impact on your hair, here is a reminder of how your hair cycle usually operates.
 Through your lifetime, hair follicles go through three main stages multiple times:

-Usually 85-90% of our hair follicles are in the growth stage, 1% in transition and the remaining 9-14% are resting in the telogen stage.
+Usually, 85-90% of our hair follicles are in the growth stage, 1% in transition, and 9-14% are resting in the telogen stage.

 Stress during COVID and hair loss

-In periods of extreme stress, your body focuses on maintaining vital functions and organs to keep you alive: your heart and cardiovascular system, lungs and respiratory system, liver and kidneys.
+In extreme stress, your body focuses on maintaining vital functions and organs to keep you alive: your heart and cardiovascular system, lungs and respiratory system, liver and kidneys.
 In a life-threatening situation, even our digestive tract might get ignored.
-So, hair growth is by far not the priority function for your body to upkeep.
-In this case, a case of acute hair loss in COVID from a number of stress-related factors:
+Hair growth is not the priority function your body needs to upkeep.
+In this case, a case of acute hair loss in COVID from several stress-related factors:

-2. The toll of dealing with COVID can impact how you think and feel, compounding the effect from physical stress and lack of rest and recovery would contribute to mental stressors.
+- The toll of dealing with COVID can impact how you think and feel, compounding the effect of physical stress and lack of rest and recovery, which would contribute to mental stressors.

-3. Stress can alter cells at the base of hair follicles and inhibit proliferation of keratinocytes (cells that make up hair) needed for hair growth.
-That would stop keratinocytes effectively manufacture your hair – thus causing visible hair loss and bald patches across your scalp.
-Even if you might not feel stressed as a result of contracting COVID, your body still feels this stress on a physical level – whether as a result of having high fever, fatigue or heavy cough.
+- Stress can alter cells at the base of hair follicles and inhibit the proliferation of keratinocytes (cells that makeup hair) needed for hair growth.
+That would stop keratinocytes from effectively manufacturing your hair – thus causing visible hair loss and bald patches across your scalp.
+Even if you might not feel stressed as a result of contracting COVID, your body still feels this stress on a physical level – whether as a result of having a high fever, fatigue, or heavy cough.

-4. These changes can produce excess cortisol (stress hormones) that place hair follicle stem cells into an extended resting phase leading to acute telogen effluvium in COVID – which means that hair follicle wouldn't grow hair in that time.
+- These changes can produce excess cortisol (stress hormones) that place hair follicle stem cells into an extended resting phase leading to acute telogen effluvium in COVID-19 – which means that hair follicles wouldn't grow hair in that time.
 (The resting phase - telogen – is where "telogen effluvium" borrows its name.)

 It's worth noting that telogen effluvium is not limited to COVID.
-It can occur for many reasons, including other viral infections, after a surgery, hospitalization, but also hormonal changes, and, most commonly – stress that is linked to stressful situations such as breakups (yes!), loss of a job or a loved one, relocation, moving house – to name a few.
-In fact, it is the stress associated with all these is the primary reason why your hair follicles decide to go to sleep all at once.
-COVID is a viral infection that can lead to stress, which explains why hair loss may occur in some people who suffered COVID.
+It can occur for many reasons, including other viral infections, after surgery, hospitalization, but also hormonal changes, and, most commonly – stress that is linked to stressful situations such as breakups (yes!), loss of a job or a loved one, relocation, moving house – to name a few.
+It is the stress associated with all these is the primary reason why your hair follicles decide to go to sleep all at once.
+COVID is a viral infection that can lead to stress, which explains why hair loss may occur in some people who suffer COVID.

 This however, doesn't fully explain the accelerated speed at which post-COVID hair loss occurs in comparison to usual stress-related hair loss (3-6 months vs 4-6 weeks in COVID), so let's examine it further.

-Immune system response in COVID impacts hair growth
+Immune system response to COVID impacts hair growth

-Not only such inflammatory response causes your body to focus on fighting the disease and get all the nutrients from where it can get them, including your hair follicles, but actually, this inflammatory response triggers production of androgens, male sex hormones, which target inflammation – in both, men and women.
-Androgens, namely DHT (dihydrotestosterone) are excellent at fighting inflammation, but they can trigger androgenic alopecia, especially in patients who already had a predisposition to it (e.g. polycystic ovary syndrome / PCOS in women, menopause in women or male pattern balding in men).
+Not only does such an inflammatory response cause your body to focus on fighting the disease and get all the nutrients from where it can get them, including your hair follicles, but actually, this inflammatory response triggers the production of androgens, male sex hormones, which target inflammation – in both, men and women.
+Androgens, namely DHT (dihydrotestosterone) are excellent at fighting inflammation, but they can trigger androgenic alopecia, especially in patients who already have a predisposition to it (e.g. polycystic ovary syndrome / PCOS in women, menopause in women or male pattern balding in men).

 Androgenic alopecia and COVID

-Androgenic alopecia (AGA) occurs as a result of your body sending DHT (dihydrotestosterone) molecules to fight inflammation in scalp.
-DHT does an excellent job in that, however it also – (1) causes follicle calcification and scarring to prevent it from future inflammations, and (2) destroys the subcutaneous fat from underneath the epidermis – top layer of the skin, on which the hair follicle rests.
-These two processes make the growth of new hair more difficult, since hair follicle is smaller due to calcification and scarring around it, and it can't easily reach the blood vessels that would feed it nutrients because the cushioning of fat is gone to facilitate this process.
+Androgenic alopecia (AGA) occurs as a result of your body sending DHT (dihydrotestosterone) molecules to fight inflammation in the scalp.
+DHT does an excellent job in that, however, it also – (1) causes follicle calcification and scarring to prevent it from future inflammations, and (2) destroys the subcutaneous fat from underneath the epidermis – the top layer of the skin, on which the hair follicle rests.
+These two processes make the growth of new hair more difficult since the hair follicle is smaller due to calcification and scarring around it, and it can't easily reach the blood vessels that would feed it nutrients because the cushioning of fat is gone to facilitate this process.

 Male vs female hair loss after COVID

-Since the pandemic began, a number of studies pointed to a close link between AGA and COVID.
+Since the pandemic began, several studies pointed to a close link between AGA and COVID.
 Amongst the arguments to support this thought, is the severity of COVID being higher in males, and men naturally have higher androgens than women.

-However women aren't safer from hair loss from COVID.
-Since women possess an extra X chromosome in their genes, which is responsible for immune modulation (response of the body to a disease).
-This extra chromose makes women more susceptible to the autoimmune disease than men: for example thyroid disease is 8 times more frequent in women than men.
+However, women aren't safer from hair loss from COVID.
+Women possess an extra X chromosome in their genes, which is responsible for immune modulation (response of the body to a disease).
+This extra chromose makes women more susceptible to autoimmune disease than men: for example, thyroid disease is 8 times more frequent in women than men.
 As such, women might observe more immune cells being produced in their body as a result of COVID which causes stress-related hair loss as well as inflammation that can trigger AGA.

-The triggering of AGA as a result of COVID is the reason why your hair might not grow back to the way it was before.
-There are ways to tackle and address the symptoms of AGA, and they are primarily rooted in anti-inflammatory diet, regular exercise, scalp blood flow stimulation including scalp massages.
+The triggering of AGA as a result of COVID-19 is the reason why your hair might not grow back to the way it was before.
+There are ways to tackle and address the symptoms of AGA, and they are primarily rooted in an anti-inflammatory diet, regular exercise, and scalp blood flow stimulation including scalp massages.

-We explained why your hair might not grow back as thick as before, but still didn't explain the accelerated speed of hair loss... so why do you lose hair so fast after contracting COVID, where some people report as short as 2 weeks after contracting the disease?
+We explained why your hair might not grow back as thick as before, but still didn't explain the accelerated speed of hair loss... so why do you lose hair so fast after contracting COVID when some people report as short as 2 weeks after contracting the disease?

 Why do you lose hair after COVID so fast?

-COVID binds to receptors of angiotensin converting enzyme 2 (ACE2) receptors.
-Angiotensin is a peptide hormone that causes vasoconstriction (shrinkage of the blood vessels) which can result in an increase in blood pressure.
-However in a healthy person, angiotensin binds to the ACE2 receptors and this regulates your blood pressure ensuring healthy flow of blood throughout your body and appropriate dilation of your blood vessels.
+COVID binds to receptors of angiotensin-converting enzyme 2 (ACE2) receptors.
+Angiotensin is a peptide hormone that causes vasoconstriction (shrinkage of the blood vessels) which can increase blood pressure.
+However, in a healthy person, angiotensin binds to the ACE2 receptors and this regulates your blood pressure ensuring a healthy flow of blood throughout your body and appropriate dilation of your blood vessels.
 If there is too much angiotensin floating around your cardiovascular system, it can cause hypertension or high blood pressure in all your tissues.

 Read our complete guide to healthy hair growth >>